Browse by Venue

 Jake's mother gave him his first ukulele lesson when he was but four years old.
 "When I played my first chord I was hooked," says Jake, "I fell in love with the instrument."
 That love grew into a deep passion to create and innovate.
 Experimenting with various techniques allows Jake to create sounds never thought possible on the tiny four-string, two-octave instrument.
 A true showman, his performance captivates audiences with intricate strumming and plucking, electrifying high-energy grooves and smooth, melodic ballads.

 Jake's collaborations and special projects are varied.
 He's toured with Bela Fleck & the Flecktones and recorded on their Little Worlds (2003) album.
 Jake was also featured on Ziggy Marley's Grammy-Award winning Love is My Religion (2006).
-Since Jimmy Buffet made Jake a semi-regular member of his Coral Reefers band Jake has appeared on three of their CDs as well as two DVDs.
+Since Jimmy Buffett made Jake a semi-regular member of his Coral Reefers band Jake has appeared on three of their CDs as well as two DVDs.
 At the end of 2008, he was a guest artist on Yo-Yo Ma's holiday album, Songs of Joy and Peace.

 Energy, imagination, and innovation have been Jake's keys to success.
 He plans to continue recording, performing, collaborating, and staying happy.
 "I love what I do.
 I'm forever thankful for music."